MuhamedZaky/Investaing-medical-appointments-dataset/README.md

 # Investaing-medical-appointments-dataset
-Investigating medical dataset to know what effects the showing and absence of patients.
+Investigating medical dataset to know what affects the showing and absence of patients.